- Frequently Asked Questions

 - Individual Retirement Accounts (IRAs)

-BullionVault lets you buy gold and silver at wholesale prices.
+BullionVault lets you buy gold, silver and platinum at wholesale prices.
 Starting from as little as 1 gram at a time – less than 1/30th of an ounce – this means you avoid the extra expenses and hassles which retail investors usually suffer in the bullion market.

 There are two big problems with small bars and coins which BullionVault helps you overcome.
 First, those smaller units carry much higher costs.
-Fabricating a coin, for instance, means the Mint will typically start with a large, wholesale bar (400 ounces in gold, or 1000 ounces in silver) and then melt it down to produce 1-ounce units.
+Fabricating a coin, for instance, means the Mint will typically start with a large, wholesale bar (400 ounces in gold, 1000 ounces in silver or between 1 and 6 kilograms in platinum) and then melt it down to produce 1-ounce units.
 On top of those extra production costs, the investor also has to cover the extra shipping fees as that metal is moved into and out of the Mint, plus the operating, distribution and retailing costs.

 Second, holding small units in your hand means you'll suffer many more difficulties when it comes time to sell.
 Shopping around between different dealers or online auction sites takes time – time you may not want to waste if you need to sell urgently.
 You'll also have to pay delivery costs and wait for payment, eating into the money your sale raises.
 That widens still further the "spread" between the price you paid when you bought and the price you receive when you sell.
 At best that spread runs to 5% or so on gold products, and it is typically much wider for silver.

-Allocated bullion means gold or silver physically held in secure storage and owned outright by the client.
+Allocated bullion means gold, silver or platinum physically held in secure storage and owned outright by the client.
 Specific bars are segregated from other accounts, and the custodian itemizes those bars on a formal Bar List.
 The investor is not exposed to anyone else's financial situation.

-BullionVault only offers allocated gold and silver.
+BullionVault only offers allocated bullion.
 Specific bars are segregated for BullionVault clients inside independent vaults.
 Your metal belongs to you, and is your outright property, this is made very plain in each of:

 - our publicly released audited Balance Sheet, where client property is not listed;